 There are currently over 20 state-approved training programs for individuals who want to become trained as a peer support specialist, peer wellness specialist, or recovery mentor.
 Training programs often have a specific focus area, like youth, mental health, addictions, or family support.

 The certification of peer support specialists and peer wellness specialists are processed through the Oregon Health Authority's Traditional Health Worker (THW) unit.
-The certification of recovery mentors is completed through the Addiction Counselor Certification Board of Oregon (ACCBO).
+The certification of recovery mentors is completed through the Mental Health & Addiction Counselor Certification Board of Oregon (MHACBO).
 Both certifications require the submission of an application, proof of training, and a background check.

 Peer support and peer wellness specialists who are certified through the Oregon Health Authority will be listed on the Traditional Health Worker registry.
 The THW registry is a reliable source and used statewide.